Storm Highway by Dan Robinson

 Really?
 I mean come on now.
 You don't need to look much farther than this argument to see that anti-copyright activists don't think about what they're saying.
 I don't know if you've noticed, but the word copy is the first part of the word copyright.
 The word literally means "the right to copy", copy is half of the word.
 Copying is the reason the law, and the word itself, exists.
 Copyright was conceived of in the early 1700s to address the harm done by unauthorized copying of books in the era of the first printing presses.

 As I've described in detail already, my primary income from photography and video comes from selling copies of my work to be used by third parties.
 Most of a musician's income comes from selling copies of a song or album.
 A copy does have value, it is the cornerstone of how artists, photographers and content creators make a living.
-Society has understood this for the past 300 years - why can't you?
+Society has understood this for the past 300 years - why don't you?

 If you can't make money from your work because people steal it, then find another job.